 Purpose of Capacity Planning

-The goal is to manage system resources and utilize them efficiently.
+The goal is to manage system resources and aim for efficient utilization of those resources.

-Capacity planning involves balancing between rough estimates and detailed analysis.
-Avoid unnecessary deep dives and prepare detailed information only when needed.
+Capacity planning uses both rough estimates and detailed analysis.
+It avoids unnecessary detail while preparing appropriate specifics when needed.

 -